-Colleagues at DLR provided a new product, differential code biases (DCBs) for the MGEX campaign.
+Colleagues at DLR and the Chinese Academy of Sciences (CAS) provide differential code biases (DCBs) products for the MGEX campaign.
 This product was derived from GPS, GLONASS, Galileo, and BeiDou ionosphere-corrected pseudorange differences and is available in the bias SINEX format.
-Two files are available, daily satellite and daily satellite and station biases, for 2013-2014 in CDDIS directory /gnss/products/mgex/dcb.
-Additional details on the DCB product are available in IGSMail message 6868 sent in February 2014.
+DLR has provided two files per year, daily satellite and daily satellite and station biases, for the 2013-2016 time period in CDDIS directory /gnss/products/mgex/dcb; CAS provides daily files.
+Additional details on the DCB product are available in IGSMail message 6868 sent in February 2015 and message 7173 sent in October 2015.
+Both products use the new RINEX V3 file naming convention.